osuosl/timesync/source/api.rst

 Connection
 ----------

-All requests will be made via HTTPS.
+All requests will be made via HTTP.
+SSL/TLS security should be done through a reverse proxy and TLS terminator (e.g. HAproxy, Apache, etc.).
 Available methods are GET to request an object, POST to create and/or edit a new object, and DELETE to remove an object.

 ------